This Interview is a small sample from the very interesting project Open Curating of Latitudes:

 The Guardian's Editor-in-Chief Alan Rusbridger has offered ten speculative principles of Open Journalism, which offer a guide for #OpenCurating in terms of contemporary art and how contents are aggregated and distributed, and by whom.
 Taking this principles, what happens if we change 'journalism' for 'curating' and 'publishing' for 'exhibition making'?
 What are the possibilities – as well as the problems – associated with the related expectation of participation and transparency?

-ten new interviews with curators, artists, writers and online experts published as a free digital edition via Issuu.
+The project is structured around three elements: A series of ten new interviews with curators, artists, writers and online experts published as a free digital edition via Issuu.
 Secondly, a Twitter discussion moderated around the hashtag #OpenCurating, and an open event discussion with Yasmil Raymond, Curator of the Dia Art Foundation, in New York, which took place as a live event on 19 February, at the Auditorium of the Museu d’Art Contemporani de Barcelona (MACBA).

 This research examines new behaviours – not merely new technologies – which have implications for artistic practice and exhibition-making as well as communications, pedagogy, and political form.
 Instead of the curator as an insider-pundit presenting exhibitions as a proprietary form of endorsement (monologue), #OpenCurating looks at shared enterprises between artists, curators and publics (dialogue), abolishing the dichotomy consumer/producer, professional/amateur.
 Where the notion of a single narrative or an agreed upon set of facts has seemingly been abandoned, and instead it is a question of refereeing or moderating diverse interests within the architecture of public knowledge, how does one define an ethics of curatorial leadership?
 This research aims to tackle such questions at the heart of contemporary art with respect to its publics, and what is made visible and valued.